murthy1811/milestone-project-1/README.md

 Screen testing done for the screens 24" computer screen (1920 x 1080), Laptop 14".

+The entire code is checked in validators and errors identified are solved and explained in bugs section

+Browsers tested are Microsoft Edge, and Google Chrome.

 ### Implementation

 Plan is to test the site based on user stories.
 If the user stories are working as per the intention on all devices , then the testing is